lirenh/ngnet_python/README.md

 ![analysis4](./output/pics/zipfs.png)
 **Observation:**
-All loglog plots show a straight line, which means the frequency of words is proportional to the rank.
-It's an interesting fact since the ranking of a word shouldn't have any numerical properties.
+All loglog plots show a straight line, which means rank 1 (most popular) word is used twice as often as rank 2 (2nd most popular) word, 3 time as often as rank 3 word etc. It's an interesting observation since the ranking of a word shouldn't have any numerical properties.

 ## Four classical elements<a id="sec-3-5" name="sec-3-5"></a>

 ![analysis5](./output/pics/hyponyms_box.png)
 **Observation:**
-Many words have related meanings with the 4 classical elements.
+Many words have derived meanings from the 4 classical elements.
 In 2000 their "strength" is in the order of air > earth > water > fire.
 Words relating to "fire" is barely used.